intelkevinputnam/article-md/article.md

       -  Can change "cpu0" to "cpuX" where X = any cpu core number

-      -  The cat command should return "performance’
+      -  The cat command should return "performance"

    -  Other options to set it for one time testing: